|_||Astrophysical Institute Neunhof|

 Are information entropy and thermodynamic entropy correlated?

-Szilard's theorem, published in 1929, and Landauer's principle, published in 1961, both postulate a relation between information entropy and thermodynamic entropy.
-In this article, both theorems are described in very detail, and both theorems are disproved.
+Szilard's theorem, published in 1929, and Landauer's principle, published in 1961, both postulate a relation between information and thermodynamic entropy.
+In this article, both theorems are described in very detail.
+Szilard's theorem is disproved.
+And Landauer's principle, though experimentally neither disproved nor confirmed, is shown to be more damaging than useful.

 Time Dilation of accelerated Clocks